Our Top Picks

 Insight – Hold the brush at a 45-degree angle and use long, even strokes when applying paint.
 For intricate details and edges, opt for a foam brush.

-How to Paint A Coffee Table: Avoiding Common Mistakes
+How to Paint a Coffee Table: Avoiding Common Mistakes

 Avoiding mistakes when painting your coffee table will help ensure you get professional-looking results.
 Take your time and pay attention to the details—your patience will pay off!